 Permits to place tables and chairs are required only for the public highway, (tables and chairs on private land do not require a permit).

 To apply for a permit to place Tables & Chairs on the Public Highway you premises must be located within the area covered by the permit scheme and be a café, restaurant, public house or other catering establishment that serves food and drink inside the premises.
-The streets covered by the scheme are attached below.

 All applications are required to meet the minimum requirements set out in the terms and conditions of the scheme and anyone intending to apply is advised to read the guidance notes first.

 To make an application you must be over 18 years old, and submit the following to the Licensing section:

 Once a complete application has been accepted by the Licensing Division a 28 day statutory consultation period begins, whereby a notice must be placed at the premises, and a copy of the application will be sent to the following individuals/bodies seeking their consent/objection:

 Where an application meets the minimum requirements set out in the guidance notes, the scheme’s terms and conditions and no objections are received in respect of the application, the permit will be granted for a period of 12 months.

 Where objections are received in respect of the application, the application will be determined by the Head of Protection and Safety Services.

 There is no right of appeal against a refusal of an application to place tables and chairs on the highway.

 For further information please contact the Licensing section.